apalkk/Cmaker/README.md

 # Cmaker
-An oh-my-zsh plugin to make using cmake easier
+An oh-my-zsh plugin to make using cmake easier.

 ## Commands
 * ```cjump``` -> If you are in the directory of your project ```cjump``` will open the 'main' file in your project.
 No arguements for this commands.